ddhartma/Machine-Learning/README.md

 ## Step 4: Using and improving the model <a name="using"></a>

 The final step is to use the model with new data and, in the best case, for it to improve in accuracy and effectiveness over time.
-Where the new data comes from will depend on the problem being solved.
+From where the new data comes from will depend on the problem being solved.
 For example, a machine learning model designed to identify spam will ingest email messages, whereas a machine learning model that drives a robot vacuum cleaner will ingest data resulting from real-world interaction with moved furniture or new objects in the room.

 ## Setup Instructions <a name="Setup_Instructions"></a>